 This means placing your plant close to a south or west-facing window.
-Water cacti sparingly.
-Forest or jungle cacti are a group of plants which grow on trees or rocks in rainforests.
-Unlike their desert relatives most have no spines, but they do have spectacular flowers.
-They require a damper and shadier position, an east facing window would be perfect.
+Water cacti sparingly, this is approximately every two weeks in summer and not at all in winter (given the correct light).
 Succulents such as Echeveria need watering when their lower leaves become soft.
 Make sure water doesn't sit in the rosette because this can cause rot.
 These plants aren't heavy feeders so feed once a month in spring and summer with a specialist cactus feed or a very weak houseplant feed (1/4 strength).
 Don't feed in the winter when the plants are dormant.
 Repotting is always done in spring and only when the plant is pot-bound.
 Go up one pot size and use a gritty, free-draining mix.